Treating gum & periodontal disease in Airdrie, AB.

 Recognizing & Treating Gum Disease

-When you are brushing your teeth your gums might start bleeding and you may also have started noticing that you have noticeable bad breath.
+When you are brushing your teeth your gums might start bleeding and you may also have started noticing that you have bad breath.

 What is the cause of gum disease?